clabordec/Maven-Fuzzy-Factory/README.md

 - **Window Functions:** ROW_NUMBER, RANK, and PARTITION for advanced analytical queries.
 - **Subqueries:** Nested queries for dynamic filtering and calculations.
 - **Indexes:** Optimized table indexing for faster query execution.
-- **Temporary Tables:** Store intermediate results that needs to be processed and accessed within the scope of a transaction
+- **Temporary Tables:** Store intermediate results that needs to be processed and accessed within the scope of a session
 - **Stored Procedures:** Predefined routines to automate repetitive tasks.

 ---